feklee/san/hardware/wifi_root_node/README.md

         $ ~/arduino-1.8.9/arduino --install-library "MultiTrans"
         $ ~/arduino-1.8.9/arduino --install-library "Adafruit NeoPixel"

   * Upload the root node firmware to the Arduino.
+The root node is programmed just like the other nodes.
+The root node needs to have as ID: `^`

-    First make sure that no other software, such as SAN, is accessing the serial port!
+    When uploading, first make sure that no other software, such as SAN, is accessing the serial port!

         $ ~/arduino-1.8.9/arduino \
           --board arduino:avr:pro:cpu=16MHzatmega328 \
           --port /dev/serial0 --upload ~/san/nodes/Firmware/Firmware.ino

+  * Optionally, set up an overlay file system.

+    It may happen that power is removed while the Raspberry Pi is writing to its microSD card.
+In this case, the card may become corrupted.
+To alleviate the problem, the root file system may be mounted read-only with an overlay file system on top, following the guide [Raspberry Pi Overlay Root Filesystem][7].

+    The home directory may be on a separate partition which is writeable.
+During normal operation of SAN, there should be no writes to the home directory.

 To view serial output